-Line 23 through Line 31a and Line 32 through Line 35

-California law is the same as federal with the exception of the following:
+Line 23 through Line 31a and Line 32 through Line 35 - California law is the same as federal law with the exception of the following:

 - Line 23 (Educator Expenses) California does not conform to federal law regarding educator expenses.
-Enter the amount from column A, line 23 to column B. line 23. - Line 24 (Certain Business Expense of Reservists, Performing Artists, and Fee Basis Government Officials) - If claiming a depreciation deduction as an unreimbursed employee business expense on federal Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses, you may have an adjustment in column B or column C. For more information, get Pub.
-1001. - Line 25 (Health Savings Account (HSA) Deduction) Federal law allows the taxpayer a deduction for contributions to an HSA account.
+Enter the amount from column A, line 23 to column B, line 23. - · Line 24 (Certain Business Expense of Reservists, Performing Artists, and Fee Basis Government Officials) - If claiming a depreciation deduction as an unreimbursed employee business expense on federal Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses, you may have an adjustment in column B or column C. For more information, get FTB Pub.
+1001. - Line 25 (Health Savings Account (HSA) Deduction) Federal law allows a deduction for contributions to an HSA account.
 California does not conform to this provision.
-Transfer the amount from column A, line 25, to column B. line 25. - Line 27 (Deductible part of Self-Employment Tax) Effective January 1, 2011, federal law increased the amount of the adjustment to income for the deductible part of self-employment tax to over fifty percent of the self-employment tax.
+Transfer the amount from column A, line 25, to column B, line 25. - Line 27 (Deductible part of Self-Employment Tax) Effective January 1, 2011, federal law increased the amount of the adjustment to income for the deductible part of self-employment tax to over fifty percent of the self-employment tax.
 California does not conform.
-Enter on line 27, column B the difference between your federal self-employment tax adjustment minus 50% of your self employment tax. - Line 31a (Alimony Paid) Enter the SSN or ITIN and last name of the person to whom you paid alimony.
-If you are a nonresident alien and you did not deduct alimony on your federal tax return, enter the amount you paid on this line in column C. - Line 32 (IRA Deduction) If you are an active duty military servicemember domiciled outside of California, you may have an adjustment.
-See line 36 instructions - Line 33 (Student Loan Interest Deduction) California conforms to federal law regarding student loan interest deduction except for non-California domiciled military taxpayers.
-Military taxpayers use the Student Loan Interest Deduction Worksheet to compute the amount to enter on line 33.
+Enter on line 27, column B the difference between your federal self-employment tax adjustment minus 50% of your self employment tax. - Line 31a (Alimony Paid) Enter the SSN or ITIN and last name of the person to whom you paid alimony. - If you are a nonresident alien and did not deduct alimony on your federal tax return, enter the amount you paid in column C. - Line 32 (IRA Deduction) If you are an active duty military servicemember domiciled outside of California, you may have an adjustment.
+See line 36. - Line 33 (Student Loan Interest Deduction) California conforms to federal law regarding student loan interest deduction except for a spouse/RDP of a non-California domiciled military taxpayer residing in a community property state.
+Use the Student Loan Interest Deduction Worksheet to compute the amount to enter on line 33.
 For more information, get FTB Pub.
 1032.

-Stu dent Loan Interest Deduction Worksheet
+Student Loan Interest Deduction Worksheet

-1 Enter the total amount from Schedule CA (540NR),
+1 Enter the total amount from Schedule CA (540),

 line 33, column A. If the amount on line 1 is zero,

 STOP.
-You are not allowed a deduction for California
+You are not allowed a deduction for California 1

-2 Enter the total interest you paid in 2012 on qualified student loans but not more than \$2,500 here 2
+2 Enter the total interest you paid in 2012

+on qualified student loans but not more than \$2,500 here2
-2 From Form 1040, add line 33

-J (student loan interest deduction) to
+3 From Form 1040, add line 33 (student loan interest deduction) to

 line 37 (AGI).
-Enter the result here
+Enter the result here 3

 4 Enter the total military income

 included in federal adjusted gross

 income (get FTB Pub.
-1032) 4
+1032)

-Subtract line 4 from line 3
+5 Subtract line 4 from line 3 5

-6 Enter, the amount shown below for
+6 Enter the amount shown below for

 your filing status.

-Single, head of household, or qualifying widow(er) - \$60,000
+Single, head of household, or

+qualifying widow(er) - \$60,000

-• Married/RDP filing jointly - \$120,000 } 6
+Married/RDP filing jointly - \$120,000

 7 Is the amount on line 5 more than the

-amount on line 6?.
+amount on line 6?

-□ No. Skip lines 7 and 8, enter -0- on

-line 9, and go to line 10.
+□ No. Skip lines 7 and 8, enter -0- on line 9, and go to line 10.

-Q ☐ Yes.
-Subtract line 6 from line 5 7 Divide line 7 by \$15,000 (\$30,000 if married/RDP filing jointly).
+☐ Yes.
+Subtract line 6 from line 5 7

+8 Divide line 7 by \$15,000 (\$30,000 if married/RDP filing

-U Enter the result as a decimal (rounded to at least three
+jointly).
+Enter the result as a decimal (rounded to at least

-places).
+three places).
 If the result is 1.000 or more, enter 1.000 8

 9 Multiply line 2 by line 8

-Student loan interest deduction.
+10 Student loan interest deduction.
 Subtract line 9

-from line 2.
-Enter the result here and on,
+from line 2 10

-Schedule CA (540NR), line 33, column D

 11 Student loan interest adjustment.
-Enter the result here.

-If line 1 is less than line 10, enter the difference on Schedule CA (540NR), line 33, column C
+If line 1 is less than

+line 10, enter the difference here and

+on Schedule CA (540), line 33, column C 11
-Conceans of (charty, mic co, column co